Getting Started with ReleaseRay

 - ✅ Customer (plain language)

-Publishing Channels: (can change later)
+Publishing Channels: (can change anytime in Settings → Publishing)

-- ✅ GitHub Releases
+- ✅ GitHub Releases (no setup needed)

-- ✅ Hosted Changelog
+- ✅ Hosted Changelog (no setup needed)

 - ⚪ Slack (requires integration setup)